-If you’re on a mobile device, tap anywhere on the map to see a magnified image.
+If you’re on a touchscreen device, tap anywhere on the map to see a magnified image.

-If using a mouse or trackpad, simply hover over the map.
+If you’re using a mouse or trackpad, simply hover over the map.

 History and Heritage

 Blaenavon World Heritage Site, otherwise known as Big Pit is a real coal mine and one of Britain's leading mining museums.

 Vast and impressive, Caerphilly is Britain's second largest castle and covers 30 acres.